You already know that Islam allows a Muslim man to take up to four wives simultaneously in a practice called polygamy.

 Men who want polygamous marriages are free to marry women who don’t mind being in polygamous marriages.
 Again, clarity.
 No cheating, no hurt feelings, no running away to Thailand.
 Just fairness.

-Aside from no polygamy, what additional taklik can Muslim couples add on?
+Aside from no polygamy, what other taklik tambahan can Muslim couples add on? (contoh taklik tambahan)

 - Husband is not allowed to take more than one wife during the duration of their marriage

 - Husband and wife are not allowed to lie about their marital status to others

 - Husband is not allowed to force wife to quit her job after marriage

 - Husband and wife are not allowed to physically hurt each other

 - Husband and wife both will share responsibilities of cooking, cleaning and other homemaking tasks

 - If either husband or a wife suggests marriage counselling, the other party must agree to it